donat-konan33/concealed-object-detection/README.md

 2. Upload your dataset or mount Google Drive.
 3. Run the provided notebooks for training and evaluation.

+### Running onto local Machine with CPU if you have no choice
+**Note:** Training the model on a CPU can be very time-consuming.
+Please be prepared for longer training durations when not using GPU resources.

 ## Results
 - Achieved high accuracy in detecting concealed objects using terahertz imaging.
-- Model training required significant time, taking approximately 8.23 hours on CPU.
+- Model training required significant time, taking approximately 8.28 hours on CPU.
 - Find more by reading [model training notebook](notebooks/3_model_training.ipynb)

-## Improvement
+## Improvements
 To reduce computation time while preserving prediction accuracy, consider the following strategies:
 - Utilize GPU resources, such as those available through Google Colab, to accelerate training.
 - Apply optimization methods like image size or dimensionality reduction (e.g., using Principal Component Analysis, PCA).